zihengjackchen/zihengjackchen.com/content/experience/stonex-swe-intern.md

 StoneX Group Inc.
 Chicago, Illinois, United States
 Jan 2023 - Jun 2023
-- **Engineered from scratch** an evaluation pipeline with `pandas` to benchmark prototypical commodity price indices
+- Designed and developed an evaluation pipeline using `Pandas` to benchmark prototypical commodity price indices, which are comprised of multiple commodity futures
-- Quantified the potential profitability of commodity indices generated from 200 index configurations, surpassed target by 23.3% in 10-year total return and 8.8% in Sharpe Ratio with the top-performing tested index
+- Analyzed the potential profitability of commodity indices derived from 200 different index configurations, exceeding the target by 23.3% in 10-year total return and 8.8% in Sharpe Ratio, with the top-performing tested index
-- Expedited benchmarking processes by scaling up job clusters in `Databricks`, reducing waiting time by 3,000%
+- Accelerated benchmarking processes by scaling up job clusters in `Azure Databricks`, resulting in a 3,000% reduction in waiting time
 - Collaborated closely with marketing associates to validate index generation and refine evaluation requirements
-- Created an actively utilized `Python` script for `CI/CD` on `Azure DevOps` to automate Databricks workflow migration from testing to production environments, eliminated manual operations and greatly enhancing overall productivity
+- Developed a `Python` script for `CI/CD` in `Azure DevOps` to automate `Databricks` workflow migration from testing to production environments, managing intricate logic to handle edge cases effectively, and eliminating manual operations